dseguy/changedBehavior/errormessages.rst

     * :ref:`A non-numeric value encountered <integer-non-silent-conversion>`
     * :ref:`Invalid characters passed for attempted conversion, these have been ignored <base-conversion-reports-invalid-characters>`
     * :ref:`Uncaught TypeError: iterator_count(): Argument #1 ($iterator) must be of type Traversable, array given <iterator_count()-also-count-arrays>`
-    * :ref:`Return type of x::jsonSerialize() should either be compatible with JsonSerializable::jsonSerialize(): mixed, or the #[\ReturnTypeWillChange] attribute should be used to temporarily suppress the notice <jsonserialize-must-have-return-type>`
     * :ref:`Declaration of SuperFoo::process(array $items): array should be compatible with Foo::process(stdClass $item): array <covariance-and-contravariance-are-fatal>`
     * :ref:`Array must contain at least one element <no-max()-on-empty-array>`
     * :ref:`must-contain-at-least-one-element <min()-doesn't-accept-empty-arrays>`
     * :ref:`Cannot use 'mixed' as class name as it is reserved <mixed-is-now-a-keyword>`
     * :ref:`serialize(): __sleep should return an array only containing the names of instance-variables to serialize <__sleep()-method-enforces-return-type>`
     * :ref:`Non-static method Foo::bar() cannot be called statically <non-static-method-called-statically>`
+    * :ref:`Only the first byte will be assigned to the string offset <only-first-byte>`
     * :ref:`Cannot use "parent" when current class scope has no parent <orphaned-parent>`
     * :ref:`The (real) cast is deprecated, use (float) instead <(real)-is-replaced-by-(float)>`
     * :ref:`Returning by reference from a void function is deprecated <return-reference-on-void>`